I am a Research Fellow in the Department of Sociology at the University of Warwick.

 My doctoral thesis, (Im)possible Patients?
 Negotiating discourses of trans health in the UK, examined the emergence, negotiation and contestation of discourses related to the treatment of trans people in the context of UK-based websites and social media.

-The thesis is currently under embargo.
+The thesis is currently under embargo as I work on related publications.
 However, if you would like to read a copy, please do get in contact and I'll see what I can do.

 Peer Reviewed Journal Articles

-Pearce, R., & Lohman, K. (forthcoming) De/Constructing DIY Identities in a Trans Music Scene Sexualities.
+Pearce, R., & Lohman, K. (forthcoming, 2017) De/Constructing DIY Identities in a Trans Music Scene Sexualities.

 Pearce, R. (2012) Inadvertant Praxis: What Can 'Genderfork' Tell Us About Trans Feminism?
 MP: An Online Feminist Journal, 3 (4), 87-129.

-Moon, I., Pearce, R. & Steinberg, D.L. eds.
-(Forthcoming, 2018) The Emergence of Trans: Essays on Politics, Culture and Everyday Life.
+Moon, I., Pearce, R. & Steinberg, D.L. eds. (forthcoming, 2018) The Emergence of Trans: Essays on Health, Culture and the Politics of Everyday Life.
 Under contract with Routledge.

 Guest Edited Journal (Special Issue)